 IshaVasya Upanishad appears in the Samhita portion of Shukla Yajur Veda.
 It is one of the Ten principal Upanishads.
 Isha Upanishad has Eighteen Mantras.
 Among Ten Principal Upanishads, this comes in the beginning of the list.
 Isha means the Lord of the Universe.
-In my previous post on this Upanishad I have discussed Mantra no-01 to Mantra no -07.
+In my previous post, Part-1, of this Upanishad, I have discussed Mantra no-01 to Mantra no -07.

 § Eighth Mantra: The Path of Renunciation: